Add fresh and dried spices to your meals to get an antioxidant boost and enjoy a fantastic trip to dreamland!

 - Add a pinch of nutmeg powder in 1 tablespoon of Indian gooseberry (amla) juice and drink it 3 times a day.

-Considered a natural opiate that promotes sleep, these seeds relieve nervous tension and are effective in treatment of insomnia.
+Considered a natural opiate that promotes sleep, these seeds relieve nervous tension and are effective in the treatment of insomnia.
 Soak 1 tablespoon of poppy seeds in water for a couple of hours.
 Grind and boil with 2 tablespoons of milk, and add 1 teaspoon of sugar to it.
 Poppy seed oil taken every night is also said to be effective for insomnia.

 Make a tea with 1 teaspoon of aniseed in 375 ml (a little over 1.5 cups) of water.
 Simmer this mixture for about 15 minutes.
 Add honey and milk to it before drinking.
 Sip this tea before bedtime every night.